Conformal Bootstrap on the Annulus in Liouville CFT

-It is really possible to prove Segal's axiom for $\gamma=2$.
-The behavior of bosonic LQG partition function deeply relays on the analyticity of the conformal block on the spectrum parameter $P$, but this analyticity is not know except the torus 1-point block case in \cite{GRSS} and our result about annulus 1-point block and annulus 2-point block \eqref{continuous2point}. \end{remark}
+\begin{remark} The $\gamma=2$ case corresponds to the $c_m=1$ bosonic string theory.
+When $\gamma=2$ the correlation functions are $0$, so we need an extra $\sqrt{\ln(\frac{1}{\epsilon})}$ multiplier to renormalize the GMC, see \cite{GRV19} for closed Riemann surfaces and \cite{Wu1} for Riemann surfaces with boundaries.
+One may wonder do we still have the bootstrap equation.
+It is possible to prove Segal's axiom for $\gamma=2$.
+The behavior of bosonic LQG partition function deeply relies on the analyticity of the conformal block on the spectrum parameter $P$, but this kind of analyticity result is not known except the torus 1-point block case in \cite{GRSS} and our result about annulus 2-point block \eqref{continuous2point}. \end{remark}